What Is Data Integrity and How Can It Be Protected?

 • Inaccurate data can hurt businesses, but data integrity also is essential to preserving accurate historical photos and accounts.

-Web 3 offers a new way to enhance data integrity.
-For example, the Starling Lab, a joint project between the USC Shoah Foundation and Stanford's Department of Electrical Engineering, uses decentralized technologies like Hedera Hashgraph to build tools to ensure the integrity of digital media information.
+Hedera is on the cutting edge of data integrity, using its decentralized ledger technology and Hedera Hashgraph to enhance data integrity.
+For one example, Starling Lab, a joint project between the USC Shoah Foundation and Stanford's Department of Electrical Engineering, uses Hedera's tools to ensure the integrity of digital media information.

 Types of data integrity